weaviate/weaviate/docs/en/use/getting-started.md

 }'
 ```

-Now we have two classes but nowhere we have defined where the point to, this is because you can't create a cross-reference to a nonexisting class.
+Now we have two classes but we have not yet defined where the point to, this is because you can't create a cross-reference to a nonexisting class.

 Let's update both classes to include cross-references.